Get to know the eight major theories of leadership

 • Target immediate objectives

-Managers who implement transactional leadership styles typically concentrate on upholding existing company standards to ensure things go as planned, rather than trigger company expansion.
+Managers who implement transactional leadership styles typically concentrate on upholding existing company standards to ensure things go as planned, rather than triggering company expansion.

 Relationship theory